-A key feature of the ED-2.2 model is the emergence of long-term, large-scale ecosystem composition, structure and function from spatially-localized, height-structured competition between individuals within the plant canopy.
-As seen in Fig. 8, the model's large-scale predictions are consistent with remote-sensing estimates of how AGB variability along key climatological gradients of incoming solar irradiance, rainfall, and dry-season severity.
-In addition, the regional pattern of AGB predicted by ED-2.2 reproduces several notable features present in the remotely-sensed based estimates of AGB (Fig. 7).
-In particular, the model captures the spatial extent of the Amazon forest, and reproduces two characteristic patterns of spatial variability in forest biomass, namely (i) the high biomass forests found in the Guiana Shield (near GYF) and in the area south of the TNF flux tower, and (ii) the area of lower biomass forest that runs east-to-west spanning the TNF and MDK sites.
+A key feature of the ED-2.2 model is the emergence of long-term, large-scale ecosystem composition, structure, and function from spatially localized, height-structured competition between individuals within the plant canopy.
+As seen in Fig. 10, the model's large-scale predictions are consistent with remote-sensing estimates of how AGB variability along key climatological gradients of incoming solar irradiance, rainfall, and dry-season severity.
+In addition, the regional pattern of AGB predicted by ED-2.2 reproduces several notable features present in the remotely sensed based estimates of AGB (Fig. 7).
+In particular, the model captures the spatial extent of the Amazon forest, and reproduces two characteristic patterns of spatial variability in forest biomass, namely (i) the high-biomass forests found in the Guiana Shield (near GYF) and in the area south of the TNF flux tower, and (ii) the area of lower biomass forest that runs east to west spanning the TNF and MDK sites.

 The model's predictions of regional AGB also reveal important discrepancies.
-First, the model estimates are generally lower than the remote-sensing estimates of AGB in the drier savannas and xeric shrublands of central and Northeastern Brazil (Fig. 7-8).
-The low biomass estimates in drier regions is likely related to the simplified fire model used in the regional simulations.
+First, the model estimates are generally lower than the remote-sensing estimates of AGB in the drier savannas and xeric shrublands of central and northeastern Brazil (Figs. 7-8).
+The low-biomass estimates in drier regions is likely related to the simplified fire model used in the regional simulations .
 Following Moorcroft et al. (2001), fire occurrence within each climatological grid cell is controlled by a simple fixed soil moisture threshold, the area burned per year increases linearly as a function of the mean AGB within each grid cell, and no plants survive burn events.
-In reality, as previous work has shown (e.g. Cardoso et al., 2003; Cochrane, 2003; Andela et al., 2016), fire frequency, burn area, and fire severity are also strongly influenced by environmental factors in addition to soil moisture, such as proximity to roads and deforested areas.
-Moreover, the model does not account for size-related differences in fire survivorship and plant-functional diversity-related differences in fire survivorship arising from variation in plant traits such as bark-thickness-and re-sprouting ability (Brando et al., 2012; Trugman et al., 2018).
-Furthermore, the model simulations do not include plant functional types with adaptations for the semi-arid conditions typically observed in Northeastern Brazil.
-Such adaptations include smaller leaf size; internal water storage; modular, independent and redundant vascular systems; germination synchronized with rainfall; and Crassulacean Acid Metabolism (CAM) photosynthetic pathway (Cushman, 2001; Schenk et al., 2008; De Micco and Aronne, 2012).
-Incorporating these mechanisms that drive the ecosystem dynamics in drier areas could significant improve the model predictions outside tropical forests.
+Although this simplified approach captures many patterns of fire regime in tropical South America (Fig. 9), it has important shortcomings in representing fire ignition mechanisms and the ecosystem's response to fire disturbance.
+For example, as previous work has shown (Cardoso et al., 2003; Cochrane, 2003; Andela et al., 2016), fire frequency, burn area, and fire severity are also strongly influenced by environmental factors in addition to soil moisture, such as proximity to roads and deforested areas.
+Moreover, the model does not account for size-related differences in fire survivorship and plant-functional diversity-related differences in fire survivorship arising from variation in plant traits such as bark thickness and re-sprouting ability (Brando et al., 2012; Trugman et al., 2018).
+Furthermore, the model simulations do not include plant functional types with adaptations for the semi-arid conditions typically observed in northeastern Brazil.
+Such adaptations include smaller leaf size; internal water storage; modular, independent, and redundant vascular systems; germination synchronized with rainfall; and Crassulacean acid metabolism (CAM) photosynthetic pathway (Cushman, 2001; Schenk et al., 2008; De Micco and Aronne, 2012).
+Incorporating these mechanisms that drive the ecosystem dynamics in drier areas could improve the model predictions outside tropical forests.